-If you are a gourmet, this tour is made for you.
-Alsace offers more Michelin star restaurants than any other region of France!
-Marked by its use of pork in various forms, Alsacian cuisine is strongly influenced by neighbouring Germany.
+At the end of each full day we can relax and enjoy the excellent Alsatian wines and cuisine.
+Alsace is a wonderful place for gourmets as it offers more Michelin star restaurants than any other region of France!
+Marked by its use of pork in various forms, Alsacian cuisine is strongly influenced neighbouring Germany.
 Traditional dishes include baeckeoffe (casserole with potatoes, onions, mutton, beef and pork which have been marinated in Alsatian white wine and juniper berries), flammekueche (thin bread dough garnished with crème fraiche, lardons and onions), choucroute (sauerkraut) served with Strasbourg sausage, frankfurter, or smoked pork, fleischnacka (cooked meat, egg and onion stuffing, rolled in a fresh egg pasta), and coq au Riesling.